-Moving Your Pet to Russia
+Moving to Russia with Pets

 Bringing pets to Russia means undergoing an import process that will most likely take at least 30 days to complete.
 In addition to basic vaccines, including a rabies vaccine, pets must also have a microchip implanted for identification purposes.